AmaniAppNest/nv-quantum-sensor-simulator/README.md

 * Full strain-tensor coupling.
 * More physically complete magnetic, strain, and environmental interactions.

-These extensions will allow the same physical environment to be evaluated for different NV orientations and spatial configurations.
+These extensions will allow the same physical environment to be evaluated for different NV orientations and spatial configurations.see extension.txt.

 ---